-- A Will – Your last will and testament is the center of your estate plan.
+- A will – Your last will and testament is the center of your estate plan.
 It provides for the management and distribution of your assets, arranges for tax savings, and may include provisions for the care of your spouse, children and others.
-And it lets you designate heirs such as friends, relatives, charities or others who might be overlooked if you die without one.
+Also, it lets you designate heirs such as friends, relatives, charities or others who might be overlooked if you die without a will.
 When there’s not a will, you die “intestate,” which means the state gains control over the management of your assets.
 And control, not value, is the real issue here.
 Adults who have any assets should have a will.

 Once you decide what kinds of bequests you want to make, be sure to discuss your plans with your heirs.
 The sooner and more distinctly you outline your intentions, the less chance there will be for disagreements when you’re gone.